Photo of David V. Parnoff and Fred Sette

 Even with increased enforcement, people are still vulnerable

 Drivers, passengers, bicyclists and pedestrians should think about safety – especially over the summer – but there is little they can do when they encounter a speeding driver.
-Even though state regulators and law enforcement are aware of this problem and are taking steps to address it, those who have been hurt or lost a loved one in an auto accident should think about their options.
+Even though state regulators and law enforcement are aware of this problem and are taking steps to address it, those who have been hurt or lost a loved one in a car accident should think about their options.
 This can include covering medical costs, lost wages, long-term care and more.
 Discussing the situation with caring professionals who have a track record of helping those who were hurt in an accident is essential.